narunya/narunya/README.md

-Hello, my goal is to create some poe tools in the future, but realisticly I will probably be working on IoT- and Embedded projects in the near future. currently learning c++, c, python.
+Hello, my goal is to create some poe tools in the future, but realisticly I will probably be working on IoT- and Embedded projects in the near future.
+Currently learning c++, c, python.

 <!---